ramigs/nuxt-fauna-article/nuxt-fauna.md

 The intent was to point out that it doesn't always has to be a matter of A/B decision.
 We can aim for a "hybrid" solution whenever possible, where we pre-render the most we can, and asynchronously fetch just the data we need.

+We began by writing a GraphQL schema to model our repo data.
+Then, we used FaunaDB to create a cloud database and, by simply importing the schema, we instantly got a full-featured data backend.

+Just like that!
+No need to deal with any server/database hosting and configurations, we were able to quickly start building our Repo Catalogue.

+Another cool benefit we get with a database like Fauna, is that it allows us to have a unique source of truth to represent both the data model and the API that interacts with it.

+Then, we used Nuxt to implement the app's pages and configured it to fetch the repo data from the database, using it to build a pre-rendered app.

+Finally, we added dynamic data from the GitHub API to our static pages.

 The code for this tutorial can be found in these GitHub repos: